What is a General Ledger (GL)?

 Therefore, everyone within the company network can access the ledger at any point and make a personal copy of the ledger, making it a self-regulated system.
 This mitigates the risks that Centralized General Ledgers have from having one source control the ledger.
 The image below is a great illustration of how the blockchain distributed ledger works.

-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)® designation, a leading financial analyst certification program.
+Thank you for reading CFI’s guide to General Ledger.
 To continue learning and advancing your financial career, these additional CFI resources will be helpful: